China Festival Calendar 2026

 8. December: Dongzhi Festival (Winter Solstice)

-This lesser-known winter celebration is marked by family dinners, hot dumplings, and sweet tangyuan.
+A cosy winter celebration marked by hot dumplings in the north and sweet tangyuan in the south.
 It symbolises the return of longer days and renewed energy.

-Laba Festival (13 January): Buddhist day featuring rice porridge with nuts and dried fruit.
+Laba Festival (2 January) A Buddhist celebration featuring nourishing Laba porridge made with grains, nuts, and dried fruit.

-Ghost Festival (25 August): A Taoist-Buddhist tradition involving prayers and offerings to spirits.
+Ghost Festival (23 August) A Taoist-Buddhist tradition involving rituals, offerings, prayers, and community observances to honour wandering spirits.

 Top Cities to Visit During Chinese Festivals